 How to Make Candied Spam

-This candied spam recipe was inspired by the Baking Barrister who put candied Spam on her Spam cupcakes (consider this piece of information as some foreshadowing of things to come on Cupcake Project).
+This candied spam recipe was inspired by Baking Barrister (the site no longer exists) who put candied Spam on her Spam cupcakes.
 I adjusted her recipe to make the candied Spam more crisp.

 - 1/2 cup Spam I highly recommend using homemade Spam, sliced thinly